Twas The Night After Christmas: A Newfoundland Mummer Story

 I filled his glass, he’d down with a jerk.

-But dancers grow tired, and nights come to close
+But dancers grow weary, and nights near their close

-Gram saw The Mummer and they squared off like foes
+When Gram faced The Mummer — they squared off like foes

 “You’re the first” called out Gram, “But I’ll get you next year!”